Skip to content

 03Frameworks

 An Opportunity Solution Tree, a Business Model Canvas, and a roadmap are all projections of the same underlying graph.
-Enter your product knowledge once; see it through any framework lens.
+Enter your product knowledge once and see it through any framework lens.

 Frameworks are views, not data models